zzma/ethereum-vickrey-auction/README.md

-# ethereum-vickrey-auction
+# ethereum-vickrey-auctionu
-Implementing Vickrey auctions in Ethereum
+A simple 2-party Vickrey (sealed-bid, second-price) auction for Ethereum, written in Serpent.